 There are two train services from Heathrow airport to Paddington train station in central London: the Heathrow Express and TfL Rail (formerly Heathrow Connect).

 - The Heathrow Express is a non-stop service.
-It costs £22 for a 15-minute single journey, or £25 at peak times (6.30-9.30am and 4-7pm Monday-Friday).
-Tickets are cheaper if you book via their app 90 days in advance.
+It’s £22 for a 15-minute single journey, or £25 at peak times (6.30-9.30am and 4-7pm Monday-Friday).
+Tickets are cheaper if you book online or via their app 90 days in advance.
 Children under-15 travel for free.

 The train is quickest way and most convenient way of getting to central London if you’re staying in the Paddington, Lancaster Gate or Bayswater area.
-It’s not so useful if you’re staying in another part of central London, as you’ll have to take the underground, bus or taxi to reach your final destination.
+It’s not so useful if you’re staying in another part of central London, as you will probably need to take the underground, bus or taxi to reach your final destination.

 If you buy tickets at Heathow airport, TfL Rail is cheaper than the Heathrow Express.